|

 determines x (equal to

-inverseBeta (p, pin, qin)
+inverseBeta (p, pin, qin)), such that

-, the probability for which the inverse of the
+p - a double, the probability for which the inverse of the

-, the probability that a beta random
+double, the probability that a beta random

 variable takes a value less than or equal to this returned

-value is p
+value is p.

-.public static double inverseChi(double p, double df)
+public static double inverseChi(double p,

-evaluates the inverse distribution
+Method inverseChi evaluates the inverse distribution

-function of a chi-squared random variable with df
+function of a chi-squared random variable with df degrees

 of freedom, that is, with P = p and